 Of course, the rest of this post will contain spoilers for Harry Potter and the Cursed Child.

 Albus and Scorpius undoubtedly have a deep love for each other.
 As Scorpius puts it, “if I had to choose a companion to be at the return of eternal darkness with, I’d choose you.”
-Their bond was a highlight of the story for me.
+Their bond rings true, unlike the other relationships in the play.
 They become fast friends and the only comfort in each other’s lonely, difficult lives.
 Albus accepts Scorpius despite the rumors of him being Voldemort’s son, while Scorpius accepts Albus despite him being the black sheep of the Potter family.
 They talk each other down when the other gets upset.
 Based on my personal experience, it’s easy to imagine close friendships developing into romance.
 In fact I believe these are ideal foundations of a romance.
 Harry and Ginny’s romance sprouted from the moment he offered to play with her, after all.
 Why not Albus and Scorpius?

 Albus Severus carries the names of two men with troubled youths and tragic unrequited loves.
 Severus Snape was bullied by his peers and had a friend in his beloved Lily Potter, but his prejudice against muggleborns like her drove them apart.
 Albus Dumbledore found hope for the future with his friend and beloved Grindelwald researching the Deathly Hallows together, but they became enemies on opposite sides of a war.
 Dumbledore alludes to Grindelwald when he says “I have never loved without causing harm.”
-The play takes the sympathetic interpretation of Snape (I’m not a fan but let’s not get into that) and runs with it in an alternate timeline where he aids Scorpius, motivated by his love for Lily.
+The play takes the sympathetic interpretation of Snape (which comes with its own issues) and runs with it in an alternate timeline where he aids Scorpius, motivated by his love for Lily.

 After exchanging a timeline with popularity and power for the original timeline to reunite with Albus, Scorpius confesses his feelings to Rose.
 Well then.
-I knew it was coming, but it disappointed me more than expected.
+I knew it was coming from reading the spoiler summary, but it disappointed me more than expected.
 Like Astoria, Rose mostly exists to aid Scorpius’ character arc.
 Scorpius confessing to her with gained confidence concludes his arc, which places Rose as merely a reward for his development.
-James similarly exists as a tool to Albus’ arc, but brotherhood isn’t used as a reward like her.
+James similarly exists as a tool in Albus’ arc, but brotherhood isn’t used as a reward like her.
 Her own feelings are disregarded, as Scorpius becomes convinced she will warm up to him and return his feelings someday.
 I’m tired of misogynistic writing that portrays unwanted pursuit of women by men as romantic because the women will inevitably reciprocate.
 Without Rose’s side, this is not a love story.
-It even has the gall to end on a joke that Rose would be jealous seeing Scorpius hug Albus, acting like they’re already dating and shoving the emotional importance of their hugs aside.
+It even has the gall to end on a joke that Rose would be jealous seeing Scorpius hug Albus, as if they’re already dating and shoving the emotional importance of their hugs aside.

 By pairing Scorpius with Rose, Albus is left with unrequited love the same as his namesakes.
 Where is the progress?
-Albus instead ends with the familial love with his father to conclude the tension between them.
-On one hand it’s comforting romance and family are given equal importance by the end of the narrative, but it doesn’t sit right with me.
+Albus instead ends with the familial love of his father to conclude the tension between them.
+On one hand it’s comforting romance and family are given equal importance by the end, but it doesn’t sit right with me.
 Scorpius and Rose weren’t at the forefront of the story like Albus and Harry.
-Albus and Scorpius together would leave no one out, on top of the love between father and son.
+Albus and Scorpius becoming a couple would leave no one out, on top of the love between father and son.
 A foundation of friendship and understanding shows more love than shallow misogyny.

 Cursed Child retconned how “all was well” and Harry’s scar never hurt again in the epilogue of Deathly Hallows, but didn’t improve on the epilogue’s heteronormativity.
 It made the relationship between Albus and Scorpius bittersweet for me.
 I wish I could join in with fans declaring it “so gay!” but I just can’t.
 Not out of an adherence to canon, but that bittersweetness and disappointment.
-A part of me thinks straight creators just don’t realize the romantic implications they give characters of the same gender due to heterosexism (the same reason they don’t recognize same gender romance in the works of others), but it still frustrates me.
-They barely gave me good romance at all!
+Perhaps straight creators just don’t realize the romantic implications they give characters of the same gender due to heteronormativity, but it’s still frustrating.
+There’s barely good romance here at all!
 Well, I’m going to go back to my read through of Percy Jackson where I’ll find boys happily dating each other.